MithunPara/Piraten-Kapern/logbook.md

 Tuesday, January 24, 2023:
 - Updated backlog for new business logic and definition of done in step 2
 - Completed about half the features in updated backlog

+Wednesday, January 25, 2023:
+- Continued step 2 of assignment, completed couple more features